 My photo was the cover of a record album in 2020 - the Canadian band Sloan made a tribute album for a friend of mine Matthew Grimson who killed himself in 2018 - they saw a photo I took of him in 1989 and they wanted it on their tribute album - and I said - of course!
 So here it is - he was a really good friend of mine so I was gutted when he killed himself.

-I also designed and had a picture of my dog Buttercup in an ad for the magazine Dogs Naturally in 2017 - but I can't find it - if I do - I'll put it here....
+I also designed and had a picture of my dog Buttercup for an ad for the magazine Dogs Naturally in 2017 - but I can't find it - if I do - I'll put it here....

 Joan, you're awesome!
 Not just because of all the hard work you do on behalf of our canine friends, but also because of your fearlessness.
 In the face of all the bullies and nay-sayers you stand tall and dignified and in your quiet, intelligent and informed way you fight for what you believe is right.
 You're awesome!
 Never stop, never give up.
 What you're doing is important and appreciated.